IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 The simulator can run through a wired network or through a wireless network interface.

-## Using the ModbusPal Simulator With The Example
+## Using the ModbusPal Simulator with the Example

  To use ModbusPal Simulator with this example you will need to: